source-foundry/Slice/README.md

 Slice is built with PyQt5 and supports cross-platform use on macOS, Windows, and Linux.
 Static instance fonts are generated with the [fonttools Python library](https://github.com/fonttools/fonttools).
 The application is free software.
 Please see the Licenses section below for additional details.

+If you are a licensed user of a font, please understand your font license before you use this application!

 ## Use case examples

 - You want to use a font, file size optimization is important, and you only need a small subset of a variable font design space